 Certain providers, like banks and credit cards, are more complicated than others to move away from or switch.
 You trust your doctor, and she accepts your insurance; there are 2 years left on your phone plan; nobody cuts your hair as well as your local hairstylist.
 When a business moves or shuts down, it’s easy for customers to switch.

-When asked what type of health-related visit they plan to make in the new year, 75% said they plan to visit a primary care physician or dentist (70%), a dermatologist (28%), or a chiropractor (13%).
-In the past 30 days, 31% of U.S. adults responded to ads / coupons in their mailbox (AudienceSCAN).
+When asked what type of health-related visit they plan to make in the new year, there was an even split between a dentist and primary care physician (52%), an eye doctor / specialist (23%), or a dermatologist (18%).
+In the past 30 days, 27% of U.S. adults responded to ads / coupons in their mailbox (AudienceSCAN).
 If not, advertising, word-of-mouth, and coupons can help them jump ship.

 In the new year, I intend to switch:

-People want to go out and shop—with coupons.
+Money and budgets seem to be on many people’s minds, even as things are beginning to look better.
+And folks want to go out and shop—with coupons.
 But what types of coupons are people MOST looking for?
-Unsurprisingly, grocery took the top spot here with 83% of respondents, while dining / restaurants came in a close second (74%), followed by big box retailers (e.g., Walmart, Target, etc.).
+Unsurprisingly, grocery retook the top spot with 57% of respondents, while dining / restaurants came in second (37%), followed by clothing (34%), pushing down a notch the big box retailers (e.g., Walmart, Target, etc.).

 In the new year, I will be looking for the following types of coupons: